javascript-tutorial/en.javascript.info/1-js/03-code-quality/02-coding-style/article.md

     }
     ```

-- **A vertical indent, line breaks for splitting the code in logical blocks.**
+- **A vertical indent: empty lines for splitting the code in logical blocks.**

     Even a single function can often be divided in logical blocks.
 In the example below, the initialization of variables, the main loop and returning the result are split vertically: